The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 The discovery marks a dramatic escalation in Moscow's geopolitical posture.

-By placing nuclear weapons just a few thousand kilometers from the U.S. mainland, Russia is signaling that it is willing to challenge Washington not only on the battlefields of eastern Europe, but also in its own strategic backyard.
+By placing nuclear weapons just a few thousand kilometers from the U.S. mainland, Russia is signaling that it is willing to challenge Washington not only on the battlefields of Eastern Europe, but also in its own strategic backyard.

 The implications are profound.

-And this time we will unpack what actually happened.
+A new era of nuclear brickmanship may be unfolding, and this time we will unpack what actually happened.

 So stay tuned.